ReDI-School/nrw-data-analytics/README.md

 - Data Visualization

 ## Learning process
-Lecture -> Project -> Review
+- Lecture -> Project -> Review
+- Each lesson takes place with one presenting teacher and one support teacher

 ## How do we conduct projects?
-- One project per week
+- One project per week (we have 9 modules for 24 lessons)
 - Two students per project, switching weekly
-- One support teacher
+- Teachers support students to conduct projects
 - Set of questions

 ## Peer review
 ### Why reviewing?
-- We at the ReDI School learn together and thrive together.
+- We at the ReDI School students learn together and thrive together
 - Peer review is about giving feedback
 - Peer review is about understanding your peers’ code